jdgoldie/akka-persistence-shared-inmemory/README.md

+**Deprecation Warning**

+This project has been deprecated by the addition of the [Persistence Plugin Proxy](https://doc.akka.io/docs/akka/current/persistence.html#persistence-plugin-proxy) which accomplishes the same function in conjunction with existing storage plugins.
+Thanks to the Akka Team for adding this feature to the core of Persistence.

+***

 **Overview**

 This project contains in-memory implementations of the journal and snapshot store for akka-persistence that are designed to work with multi-node and single-node unit tests.
 Since all data is kept in memory structures, there are no side effects or cleanup between test runs.
 These plugins are tested against `akka-persistence-tck-experimental` version 2.3.9